wolkenheim/keycloak-vue3/README.md

 for simple cases this is a great way to work.

 ## 10. Unit Testing
 Time to add unit tests.
 This should have come first.
 It did not.
 Well, better late than never.
+I did not write any tests for the keycloak wrapper itself.
+Why is that?
+It basically does not much except gluing two libraries together, that is keycloak-js and pinia.
+Both are out of scope for testing, you do not write tests for external packages.
+There is not much logic involved except: receiving variables from A and passing them to B. To test this you would need to mock both libraries.
+So that means: a mock from keycloak-js passes data to a mock from pinia.
+Is this a good test case?
+I don´t think so.

+It´s different for the components in the App.
 As components get usually tested in isolation, keycloak will be out of our way.
 In case it needs to be disabled, we can make good use of the env variable implemented earlier.

 Installing Keycloak was quite an endeavour, testing is not.
+Because we do not need to test any keycloak related logic.
 As all the relevant data resides in the store, we simply need to pass in mock User Object, a fake string for a token and a role.
 This is basically the same we did already in the mock service.

 The [testing](https://pinia.vuejs.org/cookbook/testing.html#unit-testing-components)
 section in the docs describe what we need: a testing package for Vite.
 Afterwards the initial state needs to be set